Sunday, March 31, 2019

 As nature reclaimed farmland, stone walls continued to mark historical boundaries.
 John DelanoCC BY-ND

-I can immediately identify with that, wondering about, while wondering about, these iconic stone walls, rows of stones that do indeed seem to snake across the landscape on this northeastern corner of the continent.
+I often find myself wondering about, and wandering about, these iconic stone walls, rows of stones that do indeed seem to snake across the landscape on this northeastern corner of the continent.

 I wondered, "Who built this wall (that begins with a Big Snake's head)?" - but for just a little while:

 Delano continues, tells us that, "Decades later, while living in a rural setting in upstate New York and approaching retirement as a geologist, my long dormant interest was rekindled by treks through the neighboring woods.
-By now I knew that stone walls in New England and New York are iconic vestiges from a time when farmers, in order to plant crops and graze livestock, needed to clear the land of stones.
+By now I knew that stone walls in New England and New York are iconic vestiges from a time when farmers ("What kind of Farmers?
+I asked aloud as I read this), in order to plant crops and graze livestock, needed to clear the land of stones.
 Tons and tons of granite had been deposited throughout the region during the last glaciation that ended about 10,000 years ago.

 By the late 1800s, nearly 170,000 subsistence farming families had built an estimated 246,000 miles of stone walls across the Northeast.
 But by then, the Industrial Revolution had already started to contribute to the widespread abandonment of these farms in the northeastern United States.
 They were overgrown by forests within a few decades.